-I believe the best Christmas gifts I've ever gotten were the handmade (or personally selected) gifts from my children when they were small.
-My guest, Connection Messenger* Annette Petrick reflects on what can make some gifts so special — often, it's the way they make us feel, and that is a powerful connection!
+I believe the best Christmas gifts I've ever gotten were the handmade (or hand-picked) gifts from my children when they were small.
+My guest Annette Petrick reflects on what can make some gifts so special, It's often the way they make us feel, and that is a powerful connection! ~ Elizabeth

 The gifts we share at Christmas are a significant way of connecting with those we love or admire.
 We take time and trouble considering the myriad of options for loved ones on our Christmas list.

 Today’s story questions what was behind the best gift YOU ever received.
 Was it something handmade that took hours or days to complete?
 Was it just the right thing to top off your collection?
 Was it something you could not afford?
 Was it the precious gift of time?

 In the age when gift cards are so easy and popular and so many people seem to already have more than they could possibly want or need, how do we still provide the magic of a truly special gift?